AzeemRahimuddin/finch-robot-project/README.md

 - Practice technical communication through presentations and documentation

 ## Timeline/Checklist
+I had one week to complete the Finch maze project, so I broke it into steps.
+First, I connected the Finch and tested basic movements and sensor readings.
+Then I worked on making it move forward and turn when it saw a wall using the distance sensor.
+After that, I added lights and sounds to give feedback, and I tested the robot in a simple maze.
+On the last day, I cleaned up my code, added comments, and made sure the robot could finish the maze on its own.

 ### Planning & Research
 - Choose your challenge: dance, drawing, or maze navigation